-6.6.1 "Minimum Rent" and Minimum Family Contribution [24 CFR §5.630(a)(2)]
+6.6.1 "Minimum Rent" and Minimum Family Contribution

 Minimum family contribution in the LACDA's rental assistance programs is \$50 for all new contracts, including moves.

 The LACDA will waive the minimum rent requirement in cases where the family documents that they do not currently have any source of income such as in the case of some homeless families.
 In such cases, the family will be re-evaluated in 3 months.
 All families are required to report changes in income within 10 calendar days.